Nursing DNP

 Coursework Required for Admission Consideration: Two admission options are offered for the DNP program:

-• Direct entry from the BSN – Post-baccalaureate applicants choose between two concentrations: Adult-Gerontology Primary Care and Family-Individual Across the Lifespan.
+• BSN-DNP – Post-baccalaureate applicants choose between two concentrations: Adult-Gerontology Primary Care (AGPC) and Family-Individual Across the Lifespan (FIAL).
 Candidates who apply for post-BSN entry must have earned a baccalaureate degree in Nursing.
-All transcripts of applicants will be reviewed by the graduate faculty.
+Experience as a Registered Nurse is preferred.
+All transcripts of applicants will be reviewed by the graduate admissions team.
 Offers of acceptance will be made based on their recommendations.
 The program reserves the right to request that an applicant take the GRE exam based on a review of the transcript.

-• Post-Master's – Applicants to the post-master's DNP program must have an earned master's in Nursing and are required to complete a total of 1,000 clinical practicum hours.
-Students may apply up to 500 hours earned during their master’s program toward the 1,000-hours requirement.
+• Post-Masters DNP – Applicants to the post-masters DNP program may elect to pursue a concentration in Health Systems Leadership (HSL).
+All applicants must have an earned masters degree and are required to complete a total of 1,000 clinical practicum hours.
+Students may apply up to 500 hours earned during their masters program toward the 1,000-hours requirement.
 Hours required for national certification may also be applied.
-Evaluation and verification of hours is required prior to formal admission to the program.
+Prior to an applicant's formal admission to the program, the need for DNP Experience hours will be evaluated via a gap analysis process.
+The students with non-nursing master's degrees will be evaluated on a 1:1 basis.

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of a baccalaureate degree at Temple University.
 Official transcripts for all undergraduate and graduate institutions attended must be submitted.